The 10 Best Christmas Horror Books to Read this Holiday Season

 The biggest feeling this book gives me is that the author has spread a big net, which seems very mysterious, but in fact, there is almost no place that makes people feel scared.

 Of course, although I have always told myself not to compare this work with Stephen King’s skinning, I was still unable to control it and fell into a comparison mood when I watched it.
-Jin's works are nonsense, straightforward, and will start with the most common little things in life and alienate them.
-It makes you think that fate is a big hole, and no one can escape it.
+Jin's works are nonsense, and straightforward, and will start with the most common little things in life and alienate them.
+It makes you think that fate is a big hole and that no one can escape it.

 But this book still feels weaker.
 Originally, my expectations were still high.
-After all, kidnapping young children and traveling through time and space can have a lot of extension and association.
+After all, kidnapping young children and traveling through time and space can have a lot of extensions and associations.
 But even in terms of emotions, it was almost meaningful, and it was almost meaningful in the development of the story.
 I have to go to see which details make me feel horrible.
 Maybe Wayne dreamed that someone came in.
 Others were really mediocre.

 Including Vic in the later period, Maggie's death feels like dying for the sake of death, and I don't quite understand the meaning of this.
 Wouldn't it be more reasonable for Lou to die?
 Then he can go back home after losing weight successfully?

 So that's it.
 I don't know if I want to see other works now.